Truenomaxs/canon-ufrii-lt/README.md

 ## Tested on

-- NixOS 26.11 (Zokor), Canon LBP6030 over USB
+- NixOS 26.11 (Zokor), Canon LBP6030w over USB
 - nixpkgs: `nixos-unstable`

+## Likely compatible

-> This module wraps Canon's generic UFRII LT driver package, so it may
+This module packages Canon's UFRII LT driver directly, so it should work as-is for any printer in that driver family — just point `hardware.printers.ensurePrinters.<name>.model` at the matching `.ppd` shipped in the driver and adjust `deviceUri` for your device.
+Per Canon's own supported-models list for the UFRII LT (not UFR II)
+driver:

+- imageCLASS LBP112
+- imageCLASS LBP113w
+- imageCLASS LBP151dw
+- imageCLASS LBP6030 / LBP6030B / LBP6030w
+- imageCLASS LBP6230dn
+- imageCLASS LBP7100Cn
+- imageCLASS LBP7110Cw
+- imageCLASS LBP8100n
+- imageCLASS MF912 / MF913w

+> **Only the LBP6030 has actually been tested and confirmed printing.**
+> Everything else on this list is untested — it's included because
-> work as-is for other printers in the UFRII LT family beyond the
+> Canon's own driver documentation lists it as using the same UFRII LT
-> LBP6030 (just point `hardware.printers.ensurePrinters.<name>.model`
-> at the matching `.ppd` shipped in the driver).
-This is currently
-> **untested** — if you try it on a different UFRII LT model and it
+> driver package, not because anyone has verified it.
+If you try this
+> module on any of these (or another UFRII LT printer not listed
-> works (or doesn't), please open an issue so it can be added to the
+> here) and it works — or doesn't — please open an issue so the list
-> compatibility list.
+> above can reflect what's actually confirmed.

+Note this is specifically the **UFRII LT** driver family, not the separate (and much larger) **UFR II** driver family Canon bundles office/imageRUNNER-class printers under — those use a different print language and this module won't help with them.

 ## Layout